AmpersandJS/ampersand/README.md

-# humanjs app scaffolding
+# ampersand.js app scaffolding

 Install it, then follow the prompts to generate a starting point for your app.

 ```
-npm i humanjs -g
+npm i ampersand -g && ampersand

-humanjs
 ```

 ## Defaults

-You can optionally create a `.humanjsrc` file in your home folder containing JSON with your preferred defaults.
+You can optionally create a `.ampersandjsrc` file in your home folder containing JSON with your preferred defaults.

 Currently the only options are: